-We base our reading scheme primarily on Oxford Reading Tree .
+We base our reading scheme in KS1 primarily on Oxford Reading Tree .
 However, at each level, we also use books from other reading schemes as supplementary and extension readers.
 This enables us to consolidate learning and develop as wide a reading vocabulary as possible.
 Both 'look and say' and 'phonic' methods of teaching reading are used in the school.

 Children take their reading book home each day in order to practise their reading skills and to share their learning with parents.
 Children and parents are also encouraged to share library books at home on a weekly basis.

 We provide a reading link book so that teachers and parents can communicate the progress that the children make.
 We really value this partnership between home and school, suggesting that parents aim for ten minutes of reading and listening per day.
 Short, enjoyable sessions encourage children to read for pleasure, whilst regular additional practice really does boost skills

 Below are some details about how we teach phonics (one aspect of reading) at St Martin's CE Primary School.

 You will also find resources and website links.
 To find a printable copy of this information, go to our Downloads section.

 When teaching phonics we use a government-produced scheme of work called Letters and Sounds.
 It aims to build children's speaking and listening skills in their own right as well as preparing them for reading by developing their phonic knowledge and skills.

 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.